mingzehuang/latentcor/paper/paper.md

                        "bin", "ter", "con"), showplot = TRUE)$plotR
 ```

 Figure \ref{fig:R_cars} shows the $11 \times 11$ matrices with latent correlation estimates (with default `approx` method, left panel), Pearson correlation estimates (middle panel), and their difference in estimation (right panel).
-Even on this small dataset, we observe differences larger than $-0.2$.
+Even on this small dataset, we observe absolute differences larger than $0.2$.

 ![Heatmap of latent correlations (`approx`, left panel), Pearson correlation (middle panel), and difference between the two estimators (latent correlation - Pearson correlation) on the mtcars dataset \label{fig:R_cars}](./all_heatmap.pdf)